ivanoff/Amazon-S3-gate-API/README.md

 There is a count of errors that can be encountered.
 All these errors are in config file.
   * 21 - Acess denied
+  * 32 - No read folder access
+  * 33 - No write folder access
   * 91 - Unauthorized
   * 92 - Bad token
   * 93 - Token to old